Macbucheron1/Devops-Template/README.md

 ### CI

+CI stand for Continuous Integration.
+It is a practice in software engineering where the code is automatically tested and checked every time a developer pushes code to the repository.
+The goal is to find and address bugs and errors as soon as possible.

+#### The steps

-The first CI pipeline we have made is using Github Actions.
+We have made our CI pipeline using Github Action.
 It is triggered on every push on the main branch.
 It run the following steps:

 1. Check the code
 2. Setup Redis